 You may also be able to add some additional coverage types, known as endorsements, to full coverage policies:

 - Rental reimbursement: This coverage will pay for a rental car if your vehicle is not driveable and is being repaired or replaced by a claim covered under your comprehensive or collision coverage.
 There is generally a per-day coverage limit and a total maximum amount of coverage limit.

 - Roadside assistance: This endorsement pays for service calls needed for your vehicle, like a tow, jump start or tire repair service.

-- Gap insurance: Gap coverage is designed to pay the difference between your car’s actual cash value and the amount you owe on a loan or lease.
+- Gap insurance: Gap coverage is designed to pay the difference between your new car’s actual cash value and the amount you owe on a loan or lease.
 If your vehicle is totaled or stolen and you owe more than the car is worth, gap coverage pays the difference.

 Takeaway: A full coverage policy is generally more expensive than a liability-only policy, but it provides more financial protection and often has higher liability limits.
 Full coverage is often required when a vehicle is financed or leased.
 Additionally, you must have full coverage to qualify for several common endorsements, including car rental coverage and roadside assistance.

 Do I need liability-only or full coverage car insurance?

 Deciding how much car insurance you need is pivotal in finding the right policy for you.
 Too little coverage could leave you with high out-of-pocket bills in the event of an accident and face financial strain.
 Too much coverage, and your budget may be strained by your premium payment.
 So, how do you know how much coverage is right for you?